JibraelHanif06/Smart-EV-Energy-Management-System/README.md

 ## Overview

-The Smart EV Energy Management System is an embedded systems project that simulates a modern residential energy management system.
-Built using the Arduino UNO R4 WiFi, the project models how solar generation, facility battery storage, facility electrical loads, grid power, and electric vehicle charging interact within a smart home.
+The Smart EV Energy Management System (EMS) is a modular embedded systems project that simulates real-time energy management for residential and commercial facilities.
+The controller monitors simulated solar generation, facility demand, battery storage, EV charging, and future grid interaction while allocating energy using a Priority-Based Energy Allocation Algorithm.
+The project is developed incrementally, with each module introducing new embedded systems concepts and engineering design decisions.

-The objective is to apply embedded systems programming, IoT communication, and power systems concepts to create an intelligent energy management platform suitable for educational and portfolio purposes.

 ---